getify/You-Dont-Know-JS/es6 & beyond/ch6.md

 ## `Math`

 ES6 adds several new mathematic utilities that fill in holes or aid with common operations.
-All of these can be manually calculated, but most of them are now defined natively so that the JS engine can more optimally perform the calculations.
+All of these can be manually calculated, but most of them are now defined natively so that in some cases the JS engine can either more optimally perform the calculations, or perform them with better decimal precision than their manual counterparts.

-It's likely that asm.js/transpiled JS code (see the *Async & Performance* title of this series) is the more likely consumer of these utilities rather than direct developers.
+It's likely that asm.js/transpiled JS code (see the *Async & Performance* title of this series) is the more likely consumer of many of these utilities rather than direct developers.

-Geometry:
+Trigonometry:

 * `cosh(..)` - hyperbolic cosine
 * `acosh(..)` - hyperbolic arccosine